yutaokkots/2023-solitaire/README.md

 <h1 align="center"> Tr'ondëk </h1>
 <hr>

 This is Tr'ondëk, also known as Klondike or Solitaire.
-The classic game was (or is in the process of being) recreated using HTML, CSS, and vanilla JavaScript over the course of a week (or more).
+The classic game was recreated using HTML, CSS, and vanilla JavaScript over the course of a few weeks as my first complete project on Github.
 <a href="https://yutaokkots.github.io/2023-solitaire/">You can play it here</a>, although it still has some work to be done.

 The card game, Klondike, was said to have been named after the Tr'ondëk (The Klondike River), located in the Yukon Territory in North-Western Canada.